green-api/whatsapp-chatbot-python/README.md

 ## Setup

-Before launching the bot, you should enable incoming notifications in instance settings by using [SetSettings method](https://green-api.com/en/docs/api/account/SetSettings/).
+Before launching the bot, you should remove Webhook Url (if set) from Personal Cabinet or by setting empty webhookUrl by using [SetSettings method](https://green-api.com/en/docs/api/account/SetSettings/).
+These settings will be enabled by bot automatically:

 ```json